Vertical mixer amixon® powder mixer with vertical or inclined mixer axis

 amixon® is a recognized synonym for a wide variety of vertical mixer designs.

-Vertical mixers with vertical mixing shafts and inclined mixing shafts.
-The red lines mark the position of the cutting rotors (cutter heads), if any are installed.
+Vertical mixers have vertical mixing shafts or inclined mixing shafts.
+Ball mixers also belong to the vertical mixer category.
+The red lines mark the position of the cutting rotors (cutter heads), if present.

 The category of vertical mixers also includes mixers with a mixing shaft that deviates up to 30° from the perpendicular axis.
 For example, there are amixon® mixers that are installed with a deviation of 13°, 15°, 20° or even 25° from the perpendicular axis.
 This can be useful, for example, if the cylindrical mixer is operated with low filling levels.
 In this case, both the dead space free shut-off valve and the cutting rotor are located at the lowest point of the mixing chamber.
 This means that both very small batches as well as large batches can be mixed using one and the same mixer.